 - You can contact us to obtain a $0 commercial license, or a license under an alternative open source model, such as Apache License Version 2.0.

 - We will work with our community to evolve the open source model for licensing ContraxSuite and contributor agreements.
-By August 1, 2018, we will solicit feedback and re-assess the current licensing model.
+Over the coming months and years, we will solicit feedback and re-assess the current licensing model.

 Dual-license models have been common in the open source world for over twenty years.
 Most notably, projects like MySQL (now of Oracle) have navigated the pros and cons of community development under dual-license.
 However, as many commentators and researchers have noted, dual-license may disincentivize contribution relative to single-license open source models.